priti24bd/Smart-Flood-Management-System-using-IoT-and-Drone-/README.md

 # Smart-Flood-Management-System-using-IoT-and-Drone-
-This project is submitted for a high school level hackathon under the project name **Say Something**.
+This project is submitted for a high school level hackathon under the project name **Sei All-Star Hack**.

 ## Team Members:
 - Priti Das Dipa (Leader)